rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 Parameters specific to each energyStorage.csv
 -----------------

-**In C1, D1, E1... cells of the CSV**: Input the names of the various storage components in the system, in the format storage_01, storage_02, etc (different from the parameter label!)
+**First row of the csv (C1, E1, D1...)**: Input the names of the storage components in a computer readable format, ie. with underscores instead of spaces, no special characters (eg. pv_plant_01)

 **storage_filename**: Corresponding to the values in C1, D1, E1… cells, enter the correct CSV filename which hosts the parameters of the corresponding storage component.